rocket-meals/swosy/frontend/README.md

 - Github Pages with sub-path - baseUrl
   - https://docs.expo.dev/more/expo-cli/#hosting-with-sub-paths
-  - SDK 50 and abouve
+  - SDK 50 and above